ian-kent/purl/README.md

-purl
+Purl
 ====

-Perl, but fluffy like a :cat:
+Scripting in Go - it's Perl, but fluffy like a :cat:

-In Go of course!

 - Embedded Perl 5.20.1
 - Call native Go functions via XS